pshriwise/obsidian_work_vault/IAEA Training Course Series Review - CEFR Neutronics.md

 settings_file.temperature = {'method': 'nearest',
 							 'tolerance': 300}
 ```
-   Was a custom data library being used here to
+   Was a custom data library being used to generate the report data?

 - Line comments:
   - L467: Setting the `openmc.Materials.cross_sections` attribute to a hard-coded path is going to cause a problem.
 I'd suggest setting this attribute as if the cross sections are included in the same directory as the Python script and add a comment above that line on how to set the environment variable `OPENMC_CROSS_SECTIONS` in case the learner would prefer to do this instead.